-Endorsements (also called riders or floaters) are supplemental coverage you can add to your homeowner insurance or renters insurance to deal with exclusions and limitations.
+Endorsements (also called riders or floaters) are supplemental coverages you can add to your homeowners insurance or renters insurance to deal with exclusions and limitations.
 You can purchase them to cover a specific item or a group of items (e.g. stamp collections).
 You may need to provide a professional appraisal in some instances to prove worth.
 The cost of any insurance including endorsements will depend on many factors such as the value of what you’re insuring, your deductible and your claim history.

 Now, let’s say you own a beautiful ring or an expensive watch.
 You walk out the door and when you come home, your valuable possession is missing.
 There’s no visible sign of forced entry.
 You may have forgotten to lock your door.
 You may even suspect a sticky fingered relative.
 You have what insurance companies call a mysterious disappearance on your hands.
-Mysterious disappearance is typically a covered peril on a par with theft, but not always.
+Mysterious disappearance is typically a covered peril on par with theft, but not always.
 Your policy may have a mysterious disappearance exclusion clause.
 According to the Barron’s Insurance Dictionary, such a clause “excludes coverage for loss of property if the cause of the loss cannot be identified.”
 If your policy does not have this clause, it implicitly insures against mysterious disappearance of a valuable and would cover the loss up to the stated limits even if you don’t remember how it happened.
 Note, however, that most unendorsed homeowners policy covers jewelry up to the content limit for perils covered, except theft or mysterious disappearance.
-In those instances, there is probably a cap on claim.
+In those instances, there is probably a per claim cap.
 If your jewelry is worth more than the cap, you’re underinsured and should consider an endorsement or rider.